onnx/onnx/docs/IR.md

-Open Neural Network Exchange (ONNX)
+Open Neural Network Exchange (ONNX) v1
 =========

-ONNX is an open specification that consists of the following components:

-1)  A definition of an extensible computation graph model

-2)  Definitions of built-in operators and standard data types
+__Purpose__

+This document contains the normative specification of the semantics of ONNX.
+The .proto and .proto3 files found under the ‘onnx’ folder form the normative specification of its syntax.
+Commentary found in the .proto and .proto3 files are intended to improve readability of those files, but are not normative if they conflict with this document.
+Such conflicts should be reported as documentation bugs.

 __Notes on language in this and all related documents__: